The short answer to “Can You Fly If Your Driver’s License or ID Card Was Lost or Stolen” is yes, but read on.

 If you are a victim of a crime or lose your identification while traveling, go immediately to the local law enforcement station and file a report!
 Most of the time, you will be allowed to travel if you have gone to your local law enforcement station and filed a report.
 Bring a copy of the report with you to the airport to show both the airport and TSA check-in personnel.
 Showing a police report will help you support why you do not have your valid identification.

 However, even if you don’t have one, the Transportation Security Administration can verify your identity in other ways besides a driver’s license.
-If possible, try to obtain an old expired identification card or some other type of identification card that has your picture on it and maybe verified.
+If possible, try to obtain an old expired identification card or some other type of identification card that has your picture on it and may be verified.
 Remember, government-issued IDs that are expired are not valid but may help prove your identity.
-This where having a copy of your license on your phone can also help.
+This is where having a copy of your license on your phone can also help.

 Before You Travel – Have a Contingency Plan in Case Your ID is Lost or Stolen While Traveling